The Fondation Napoléon History Prizes and Grand Prix

 history of France's Second Empire

-Empires, or a literary or artistic work or action related to the history of France's First or Second Empires.
+- a third prize called the "Prix du Jury", for works nominated by one or more members of the jury, is awarded to a literary or artistic work or action related to the history of France's First or Second Empires.
 In particular, this prize can be awarded to a historian, academic, writer, artist, curator or manager of a Napoleonic establishment "for their career".

-Of these three prize-winners, the jury will then choose the overall winner, the "Grand Prix de la Fondation Napoléon",
+Of these three prize-winners, the jury may then choose an overall winner or "Grand Prix de la Fondation Napoléon",

 awarding a further 5,000 Euros.
 The Jury may decide not to award a prize in a specific category.